-Nationals from these countries, who are traveling to the Philippines for business and / or tourism purposes are allowed to enter the Philippines without visas for a stay not exceeding thirty (30) days, provided they hold valid tickets for their return journey to their port of origin or next port of destination and their passports are valid for a period of six (6) months beyond the contemplated period of stay.
+Foreign nationals who are traveling to the Philippines may be allowed to enter the Philippines upon application of the appropriate entry visa, provided they hold an Entry Exemption Document, hotel reservation at an accredited quarantine facility, valid two-way tickets for their return journey to their port of origin or next port of destination and their passports are valid for a period of six (6) months beyond the contemplated period of stay (other documents may still be requested from you).
 However, immigration officers at ports of entry may exercise their discretion to admit holders of passports valid for at least sixty (60) days beyond the intended period of stay.

-Nationals from ALL other countries need to apply for an entry visa.
+Nationals from ALL countries need to apply for an entry visa.

 The granting of a Philippine visa is in effect only a form of pre-entry clearance.
 Immigration Officers have the authority to grant or deny admission upon arrival in a port of entry in the Philippines.
 Visa holders are subject to normal immigration control at the port of entry.

 Validity of Visa

 The period of validity of a visa indicates the time within which entry into the Philippines may be affected.
 It does not refer to the length of stay in the Philippines.
 In the case of non-immigrant visa holders whose stay in the Philippines will exceed fifty-nine (59) days, they must secure an extension of stay with the Bureau of Immigration and Deportation (Magallanes Drive, Port Area, Manila) and pay the necessary immigration fees.

 Filing of Visa Application

 Visa applications must be filed in person.
 In case of a minor below 18 years of age, the application may be made for him/her by any person who shows proof that he/she is responsible for the minor’s welfare.